top of page

 • Avoid over-spraying, as fixative can darken colours.

-• Some professional artists choose not to seal their paintings with fixative, they frame the paintings with UV glass instead, with a significant gap between the painting and the glass to avoid the pastels rubbing onto the glass.
+• Some professional artists choose not to seal their paintings with fixative; instead, they frame the paintings with UV glass, allowing a significant gap between the painting and the glass (eg use thick mountboard) to avoid the pastels rubbing onto the glass.

-• Avoid framing using perspex or acrylic glass (thermo-plastic glass), as they tend to absorb the dust from soft pastels.
+• Avoid framing using perspex or acrylic glass (thermo-plastic glass), as they tend to attract the dust from soft pastels like a magnet, resulting in a dirty appearance after a while.

 Oil Pastels: